deysitirado36/Latin102/translation3.md

 1 - In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase?

+- Iove is in the ablative case.
+This is an ablative ablsolute construction.

 2 - What case is stercus, and why is it in that case?

+- d

 3 - Identify the form of the adjective maiorem (gender, case, number, degree).

+-

 4 - Explain the construction of the verbal unit flumine admisso.

+- This is an ablative ablsolute construction.

 5 - What are the gender, number, case, and antecedent of qui?

+-

 6 - What Latin verb form has to be understood in the clause that runs from equorum to Dinus?

+-

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.